Subscribe Now: 1 Full Year for Only $7.95!

 To make Bear/Critter Country stand out from Frontierland, much of the architecture and landscaping was designed to give a more Northwest feel.
 With the addition of Pooh, iconic images such as honey pots were scattered about in an overlay.
 Splash Mountain was designed to have the feel of a cartoon background.
 As Imagineer Tony Baxter explains, "In a cartoon, you paint to blend everything together.
 The backgrounds are painted and then you add painted characters on top of those backgrounds.
 We've tried to do the same thing here."

-- Critter Country Churros (Food Cart)
+- Critter Country Churros (Food Stand or Cart)

-- Harbour Galley (Counter Service)
+- Harbour Galley (Quick Service)

-- Hungry Bear Restaurant (Counter Service)
+- Hungry Bear Restaurant (Quick Service)

-- Pooh Corner (Counter Service)
+- Pooh Corner (Quick Service)